sowban-mohd/yummy/README.md

 ### Getting Started

-To run the app locally:
+To run the app locally:

 1. Ensure Flutter is installed on your machine.
 2. Clone the repository: